Welcome aboard the Amtrak Texas Eagle!

 Amtrak offers flexibility when it comes to tickets:

-• Don’t forget to bring a valid ID—they sometimes ask!
+- Don’t forget to bring a valid ID—they sometimes ask for it!

 If this is your first time traveling with Amtrak, or it’s been a while since your last trip, check out my article on boarding Amtrak trains.
 It covers everything you need to know to get ready for your journey.